Observability (software): Instrumentation

 To be able to observe an application, telemetry about the application's behavior needs to be collected or exported.
 Instrumentation means generating telemetry alongside the normal operation of the application.
 Telemetry is then collected by an independent backend for later analysis.

 In fast-changing systems, instrumentation itself is often the best possible documentation, since it combines intention (what are the dimensions that an engineer named and decided to collect?) with the real-time, up-to-date information of live status in production.

 Instrumentation can be automatic, or custom.
 Automatic instrumentation offers blanket coverage and immediate value; custom instrumentation brings higher value but requires more intimate involvement with the instrumented application.

 Instrumentation can be native - done in-code (modifying the code of the instrumented application) - or out-of-code (e.g. sidecar, eBPF).
+Since instrumentation adds operations to the existing code, it introduces runtime overhead and may increase the execution time of the software.
+The incurred overhead differs significantly based on the observability framework and method used.

 Verifying new features in production by shipping them together with custom instrumentation is a practice called "observability-driven development".